usnistgov/dioptra/docs/source/tutorials/hello_world/part-0.rst

 Prerequisites
 -------------
-Before completing this tutorial, ensure you have cloned the Dioptra resources and created a deployment.
+Before completing this tutorial, ensure you have installed Dioptra and created a deployment.

-* :ref:`Setup Dioptra <how-to-quick-setup>`
+* :ref:`explanation-install-dioptra`

 Setup Dioptra Workflow
 ----------------------